DataDog/integrations-core/nvidia_triton/README.md

 tritonserver --allow-metrics=true
 ```

-To change the metric endpoint, `--metrics-address` option can be used.
+To change the metric endpoint, use the `--metrics-address` option.

 Example: